Roman Forum: Medieval

 After the Fall of the Western Roman Empire, and the resulting Gothic Wars between the Byzantine / Eastern Roman Empire and the Ostrogoths over Italia, much of the city of Rome fell into ruin, from famine, warfare, and lack of authority.
 The population of Rome was reduced from hundreds of thousands to tens of thousands, as the populated areas contracted to the river, largely abandoning the forum.
 Strenuous efforts were made to keep the Forum (and the Palatine structures) intact, not without some success.
-In the 6th century some of the old edifices within the Forum began to be transformed into Christian churches.
+In the 6th century, some of the old edifices within the Forum began to be transformed into Christian churches.
 On 1 August 608, the Column of Phocas, a Roman monumental column, was erected before the Rostra and dedicated or rededicated in honour of the Eastern Roman Emperor Phocas.
 This proved to be the last monumental addition made to the Forum.
 The emperor Constans II, who visited the city in 663 AD, stripped the lead roofs of the monumental buildings, exposing the structures to the weather and hastening their deterioration.
-By the 8th century the whole space was surrounded by Christian churches taking the place of the abandoned and ruined temples.
+By the 8th century, the whole space was surrounded by Christian churches taking the place of abandoned and ruined temples.

 An anonymous eighth-century Einsiedeln Itinerary reports that the Forum was already falling apart at that time.
 During the Middle Ages, though the memory of the Forum Romanum persisted, its monuments were for the most part buried under debris, and its location was designated the "Campo Vaccino" or "cattle field," located between the Capitoline Hill and the Colosseum.

-After the eighth century the structures of the Forum were dismantled, rearranged and used to build towers and castles within the local area.
-In the 13th century these rearranged structures were torn down and the site became a dumping ground.
+After the eighth century, the structures of the Forum were dismantled, rearranged, and used to build towers and castles within the local area.
+In the 13th century, these rearranged structures were torn down and the site became a dumping ground.
 This, along with the debris from the dismantled medieval buildings and ancient structures, helped contribute to the rising ground level.

 The return of Pope Urban V from Avignon in 1367 led to an increased interest in ancient monuments, partly for their moral lesson and partly as a quarry for new buildings being undertaken in Rome after a long lapse.